vizdata-f21/project-1-team_5_look_alive/README.md

 ### Introduction

 In the second question, we wanted to start understanding the patterns of soybean use over time.
-After gaining and understanding of how total soybean use and production have drastically increased around the world in the last 50 years, we looked in question 2 at the specific ways soybean is used within an overall increasing trend and how that relates
+After gaining an understanding of how total soybean use and production have drastically increased around the world in the last 50 years, we looked in question 2 at the specific ways soybean is used within an overall increasing trend and how that relates